Spain Human Rights 2017 Report April 2018

 Physical Conditions: There were no major concerns in prisons and detention centers regarding physical conditions, although several organizations alleged that overcrowding was a problem in some CIEs.

 Independent Monitoring: The government generally permitted monitoring by independent nongovernmental observers, including the Coordinator for the Prevention of Torture and the UN Human Rights Committee, in accordance with their standard modalities.

 d.
 Arbitrary Arrest or Detention

-The constitution and law prohibit arbitrary arrest and detention, and the government generally observed these prohibitions.
+The constitution and law prohibit arbitrary arrest and detention and provide for the right of any person to challenge the lawfulness of his/her arrest or detention in court, and the government generally observed these requirements.

 e.
 Denial of Fair Public Trial